-You can change how you pay for a Microsoft subscription with recurring billing any time unless your payment is past due.
-You can also easily cancel or turn off recurring billing for a Microsoft subscription.
+If you have a Microsoft subscription with recurring billing, you can change how you pay at any time unless a payment is past due.
+You can also cancel or turn off recurring billing for a Microsoft subscription.

 - Find the subscription in the list, and then select Change how you pay.